Table of Contents

-The neurodiverse experts are right here in our communities
+The neurodiverse experts are in our communities

-First steps towards welcoming people who identify with neurodiversity
+Welcoming people who identify with neurodiversity

 Please join us for our Sensory Friendly Library Hours in the future.
 We look forward to making your library visit warm and welcoming to everyone in the community, including anyone who identifies as being neuroatypical.